drcscodes/drcs.codes/res/databases/slides/relational-model.md

 ## Database Integrity Constraints

+- Inherent model-based (or *implicit*) constraints

-- Domain constraints - Attribute values in tuples must be in domain for that attribute
+    - Domain constraints: attribute values in tuples must be in domain for that attribute and conform to formats
+    - Atomic attribute values

+- Schema-based (or *explicit*) contstraints

-- Key constraints - No two tuples can have the same values for the primary key
+    - Key constraints: no two tuples can have the same values for the primary key

-- Entity Integrity Constraints - No tuple can have a NULL value for its primary key attribute
+    - Entity Integrity Constraints: no tuple can have a NULL value for its primary key attribute

-- Referential Integrity Constraints - Tuples in one relation referencing tuples in another relation
+    - Referential Integrity Constraints: tuples in one relation referencing tuples in another relation

+- Application-based (or semantic constraints), a.k.a., business rules

-- Semantic Integrity Constraints - Constraints on values of attributes that cannot be specified in the databases DDL
+    - Constraints on attribute values that cannot be expressed in the relational model

 ## Referential Integrity Constraints